nixworks/public/news/2011/01/24/index.md

 ##### South Korea
 ### [South Korean media report that two North Koreans have been executed in front of 500 spectators for handling propaganda leaflets floated across the border from South Korea, apparently as part of a campaign by North Korean leader Kim Jong-Il to tighten ideological control as he grooms his youngest son as eventual successor. ](/news/2011/01/24/south-korean-media-report-that-two-north-koreans-have-been-executed-in-front-of-500-spectators-for-handling-propaganda-leaflets-floated-acro.md)
-_Context: Kim Jong-un, North Korea - South Korea relations, Kim Jong-Il, South Korea, executed in front of 500 spectators, North Korea_
+_Context: executed in front of 500 spectators, North Korea, North Korea - South Korea relations, Kim Jong-Il, South Korea, Kim Jong-un_

 ##### Egypt
 ### [Egypt's general prosecutor bans media reporting of the investigation into a deadly New Year's Day church bombing, saying any revelations could hinder the work of investigators, a day after Egypt's government accused a Palestinian militant group, the Army of Islam, of carrying out the bombing with the help of a local accomplice. ](/news/2011/01/24/egypt-s-general-prosecutor-bans-media-reporting-of-the-investigation-into-a-deadly-new-year-s-day-church-bombing-saying-any-revelations-cou.md)
-_Context: Human rights in Egypt, Army of Islam, New Year's Day church bombing, Palestinian, Egypt_
+_Context: New Year's Day church bombing, Egypt, Palestinian, Army of Islam, Human rights in Egypt_

 ##### Indonesia
 ### [Three Indonesian soldiers captured on video torturing two men from West Papua are jailed; human rights groups criticize the sentences of 10 months in jail for "disobeying orders" handed out to the low-ranking soldiers, saying the military was reluctant to abide by human rights principles. ](/news/2011/01/24/three-indonesian-soldiers-captured-on-video-torturing-two-men-from-west-papua-are-jailed-human-rights-groups-criticize-the-sentences-of-10.md)